ComboMasterApp/ComboMaster/README.md

 # ComboMaster

-**ComboMaster** is a desktop tool for creating, organizing, and displaying fighting-game combos with a live, customizable overlay — built for practice, learning, and streaming.
+**ComboMaster** is a desktop tool for creating, organizing, and displaying fighting-game combos with a live, customizable overlay — built for practice, learning, streaming, and sharing combos with friends.

 ---